Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_steps.md

 6. The amplitude (height of the wave) of each wave measured in microvolts is collected per second and passed as input to the preprocessing program running
 7. The preprocessing program applies filters to remove uncharacteristic microvolt values and any additional key changes to the data occur in this step
 8. The cleaned data is passed as input to the algorithm or machine learning model to perform a task or predict an outcome
-9. Finally, the output from the algorithm or machine learning model is printed to display on the laptop "Person is focused"
+9. Finally, the output from the algorithm or machine learning model is printed to display on the laptop: "Person is focused"
 10. This happens in real-time: each step can be occurring simulataneously as electrical signals are constantly being collected from the scalp